Middlewich railway station: Halts

 As the branch was 9 mi in length, with just one main station at Middlewich, the LNWR decided to construct two railway halts to improve facilities for passengers in the locality.
 Cledford Bridge Halt was located between Sandbach and Middlewich; it opened in January 1911.
-Billinge Green Halt was located between Middlewich and Northwich and opened during 1915.
+Billinge Green Halt was located between Middlewich and Northwich and opened during 1914.
 Both halts were closed by the LMSR on 2 March 1942.

 Closure

 Middlewich station shared in the common experience of a drastic reduction of services during the war and for years after.
 Passenger numbers were never particularly high; significantly more of the line's revenue was being extracted by its freight traffic instead.
 By January 1956, the passenger service offered just four third-class only trains each way on weekdays and none on Sundays.

 Unlike many other lines, services were not increased after 1956.
-The station became victim of the pre-Beeching Axe closure programme, with regular passenger trains ceasing to use the branch on 4 January 1960.
+The station closed when regular passenger trains were withdrawn from the branch on 4 January 1960.
 Despite this, the station continued to be used by goods traffic until November 1967.

 The up platform building was demolished in the late 1960s; the down buildings and signal box saw the same fate in 1980.